IBM Cloud Docs

 Test out an IBM Cloud Satellite® location with virtual instances that you created in IBM Cloud.

 Testing only: Satellite is an extension of IBM Cloud into other infrastructure providers.
 As such, adding IBM Cloud infrastructure hosts to Satellite is supported only for testing, demo, or proof of concept purposes.
 For production workloads in your Satellite location, use on-premises, edge, or other cloud provider hosts.
 You can also create Red Hat OpenShift on IBM Cloud clusters in the public cloud and add them to a Satellite Config cluster group to deploy the same app across your Satellite and IBM Cloud clusters.
-At this time, Satellite Location and Satellite Connector are not supported for deploying within IBM Cloud.
+At this time, Satellite Locations and Satellite Connectors are generally not recommended for use within IBM Cloud except for specific use cases.
+Contact your IBM account team if you believe you need this support for your solution.

 To attach Red Hat CoreOS (RHCOS) hosts, your location must be enabled for Red Hat CoreOS.
 For more information, see Is my location enabled for Red Hat CoreOS?.
 Note that you can still attach Red Hat Enterprise Linux hosts to a location that is enabled for Red Hat CoreOS.